hieuthanh1999/pdf_classifier/install.md

-# How to install python 3.9 on ubuntu
+# How to install python 3.9 on ubuntu and windows

+## How to install python 3.9 on ubuntu
 - Install packages
 - Download python3.9
 - Build and install python binaries